GrazielyNobre99/TodoList-Melhorado-em-Doker/readme.md

 - Porta 5000
 - 0.0.0.0/0

+A porta 5000 é a porta padrão do Flask.
 Salve a nova regra de entrada.

 2. Em seguida no terminal da VM use os seguintes comandos: